 The particular theatrical scenario Oberon originally orders Puck to create—a women, pursued by an over-amorous man—seems to reflect his own situation with Titania.
-Titania is first introduced by Oberon’s address to her as “proud Titania,” to which she replies, “What, jealous Oberon?”
+The fairy queen is first introduced by Oberon as “proud Titania,” to which she replies, “What, jealous Oberon?”
 (II.1.60-61).
 These titles immediately establish the imbalanced power dynamic of their relationship and the root of their conflict: Oberon’s jealousy and Titania’s proud independence.
 Oberon is jealous not only of the changeling Titania refuses to give up to him, but also of her supposed love for Theseus.
 Titania’s refusal to give in to Oberon’s demands, having “forsworn his bed and company,” forces Oberon to engage in pursuit and trickery to regain her favors (II.1.62).
 This places them in a story much like the one Oberon seems to be imagining playing out with Demetrius and Helena, one that relies on Ovidian tropes of powerful gods pursuing chaste nymphs who refuse their advances.
 This suggests that Oberon’s request is a way for him to displace his own difficulties with Titania onto another set of lovers.

-Puck initially intervenes with the human lovers at Oberon’s request, but as the play continues, he displays greater and greater independence in creating a performance that pleases him more than Oberon.
-He first demonstrates this independence by intervening with Oberon’s punishment of Titania, transforming Bottom into a comical monster and leading him close to Titania’s resting-place.
+Puck initially intervenes with the human lovers at Oberon’s request, but as the play continues, he displays greater and greater independence in creating a performance that pleases himself more than Oberon.
+Puck first demonstrates this independence by intervening with Oberon’s punishment of Titania, transforming Bottom into a comical monster and leading him close to Titania’s resting-place.
 He describes his actions as part of the creation of play: “I’ll be an auditor; / An actor too perhaps, if I see cause” (III.1.74-75).
 Puck disrupts the mechanical’s play to create a new one, in which Bottom is “translated” into a new story altogether (III.2.32).
 Oberon claims to be pleased with this result, telling Puck, “this falls out better than I could devise” (III.2.35).
 But Oberon’s praise simultaneously accentuates the fact that Puck has claimed more power for himself by determining the outcome of Oberon’s plans.
+Love it!

 Oberon is less pleased with Puck’s mistake in placing the love-juice on Lysander’s eyes instead of Demetrius’.
 But as Puck himself points out, he has followed Oberon’s instructions to the letter: